 Carmichael is a founding partner of Material Impact, a fund that builds valuable companies that solve real-world problems using innovative materials technology.
-In addition to Material Impact, Dr. Roberts is also a member of Breakthrough Energy, a mission-oriented group chaired by Bill Gates committed to creating and building companies that address climate change and the long-term sustainability of the planet.
-Carmichael started his career in venture as a General Partner at North Bridge Venture Partners, where he financed and built several successful companies that create innovative products by applying material science, including 1366 technologies, Lyra Therapeutics and Foro Energy.
+In addition to Material Impact, Dr. Roberts is also a senior member of Breakthrough Energy, a mission-oriented group chaired by Bill Gates committed to creating and building companies that address climate change and the long-term sustainability of the planet.
+Carmichael started his career in venture as a general partner at North Bridge Venture Partners, where he financed and built several successful companies that create innovative products by applying material science, including Arsenal Medical, Lyra Therapeutics and Foro Energy.

 Prior to his career in venture, Dr. Roberts co-founded several companies where he served in an executive and/or chairman capacity for each of his companies.
 Before starting his career as an entrepreneur, he worked in business development at GelTex Pharmaceuticals (acquired by Genzyme) and at Sentry Products, a life science venture wholly owned by Union Carbide Corporation (acquired by Dow Chemical).